 - Focus and pay attention

-For those diagnosed with Alzheimer’s, or any other condition that affects the ability to manage everyday life independently, Home Sweet Home In-Home Care, experts in dementia care in Portage, MI and other Michigan communities, is always here to provide just as much or as little assistance as needed by well trained and experienced care professionals.
+For those diagnosed with Alzheimer’s, or any other condition that affects the ability to manage everyday life independently, Home Sweet Home In-Home Care, providers of in home care in Kalamazoo and other Michigan communities, is always here to provide just as much or as little assistance as needed by well trained and experienced care professionals.
 For a full list of the communities we serve, please visit our Locations page.
 A few of the various ways we are able to help older adults with Alzheimer’s or any other challenges to remain safe, comfortable, and independent at home include:

 - Assistance with personal care needs, like showering and dressing